jElhamm/Virtual-Memory/Performance of Page Replacement Algorithms/First-In, First-Out/README.md

 # MFU Page Replacement Algorithm

-   This program implements the [*FIFO (First-In-First-Out)](https://www.scaler.com/topics/fifo-page-replacement-algorithm/) Page Replacement Algorithm* The FIFO Page Replacement Algorithm is a simple paging algorithm where the page that entered the memory first is evicted first when the memory is full.
+   This program implements the [*FIFO (First-In-First-Out) Page Replacement Algorithm*](https://www.scaler.com/topics/fifo-page-replacement-algorithm/).
+   The FIFO Page Replacement Algorithm is a simple paging algorithm where the page that entered the memory first is evicted first when the memory is full.
    This algorithm is based on a queue data structure.
 It maintains a queue of pages with a specified capacity and keeps track of page faults.

 ## Usage